Mizuhiki: Japanese Decorative Knots Making Class

 Handcrafted mizuhiki earrings and decorative knot ornaments displayed in wooden gift boxes — a traditional Japanese cord-tying art taught at RESOBOX in New Yor

-Mizuhiki is said to have originated around the 7th century, when red and white cords were attached to gifts exchanged through trade with China.
-Over time, it developed into a refined Japanese craft used to express heartfelt sentiments for weddings, seasonal celebrations, and other important occasions.
-Even today, Mizuhiki remains a meaningful way to convey respect, gratitude, and good wishes through the act of tying.
+Mizuhiki is said to have originated around the 7th century, when simple red and white cords were attached to gifts exchanged through trade with China.
+Over time, these humble beginnings evolved into a refined Japanese craft, as washi paper came to be twisted into fine strands, revealing an increasingly subtle palette of colors and delicate textures.
+Mizuhiki came to be used to express heartfelt sentiments for weddings, seasonal celebrations, and other important occasions.At its heart, mizuhiki reflects a distinctly Japanese sensibility—connecting people and conveying emotion through the simple act of tying.
+Today, it continues to live on as both tradition and art, gracefully woven into modern life through fashion, interior design, and personal expression.

 All materials are included.

-Take home your finished artwork.
+You will take home your one-of-a-kind artwork.

 This workshop is open to everyone, and participants of all genders are warmly welcome.
 Come relax, enjoy a creative moment, and bring a little piece of Japanese art into your home.